jolibrain/livedetect/README.md

 If you are using a **Raspberry Pi**, we made a step-by-step specific tutorial for the set up part [here](https://github.com/jolibrain/livedetect/wiki/Step-by-step-for-Raspberry-Pi-3).
 This tutorial is going to help you get your Raspberry Pi 3 ready.
 Once it's ready you can refer to the [examples section](https://github.com/jolibrain/livedetect#examples).

-## Set Up for Deskstops and Nvidia's GPU
+## Set Up for Desktop CPU and Nvidia's GPU

 In order to use **Live Detect**, you need to have a DeepDetect instance running and then you need to build LiveDetect.